wwliao/hprc_release2_variant_calling/README.md

 In addition to per-caller variant callsets, we generated **merged callsets** for each sample by integrating results from multiple callers.

 These merged callsets provide a more comprehensive set of variants by combining evidence across methods.
-The detailed methodology for constructing merged callsets, including their use in benchmarking, is described in [a separate repository](https://github.com/wwliao/hprc_release2_graph_variant_benchmarking).
+The detailed methodology for constructing merged callsets, including their use in benchmarking, is described in [the companion repository](https://github.com/wwliao/hprc_release2_graph_variant_benchmarking).

 Merged callsets were generated for *autosomal chromosomes only*, as many callers do not account for sex when calling variants on sex chromosomes, which can result in inaccurate genotypes.